mapanet/NSE/docs/09_AMAI_Locality_Calculations.md

  AND NSE_TOTAL IS NOT NULL
 ORDER BY CVEGEO;

-SELECT TOP 10 CVEGEO, NSE_SCORE
+SELECT TOP 10 CVEGEO, NSE_SCORE, IDS_PROM
 FROM Boundaries
 WHERE Layer = 5
  AND NSE_TOTAL IS NOT NULL